 Following his graduation, Mr. Chesler served as law clerk to Hon.
 Inzer B. Wyatt of the U.S. District Court for the Southern District of New York.
 He joined Cravath as a litigation associate in 1976 and became a partner in 1982.
 Mr. Chesler became head of the Litigation Department in 1996.
 He was elected Deputy Presiding Partner in November 2005, and Presiding Partner effective January 1, 2007.
 As of January 1, 2013, Mr. Chesler became Chairman of the Firm, the first person to be given that title in the Firm’s history.

 Mr. Chesler received an A.B. degree, with highest honors in History, from New York University, after which he earned an M.A. in Russian Area Studies at Hunter College.
 He is a member of the Board of Trustees of New York University and of the New York University School of Law.
 He is also a member of the Advisory Board of the Center on Civil Justice at New York University School of Law and of the Executive Committee of the law school’s Board of Trustees.
 Mr. Chesler is a member of NYU’s Board of Overseers of the Faculty of Arts and Science, a member of the Executive Committee of NYU’s Board of Trustees and founder and Chairman of LAMP (the Lawyer Alumni Mentoring Program), which provides mentoring and curriculum enrichment programs to prelaw students.
-He has received two awards from the University, the Alumni Distinguished Service Award (2001) and the Alumni Meritorious Service Award (2004).
+He has received three awards from the University: the Alumni Achievement Award from the School of Law (2015); the Alumni Distinguished Service Award (2001); and the Alumni Meritorious Service Award (2004).
 Mr. Chesler was also recently inducted into the Alumni Association of Hunter College’s Hall of Fame for his extraordinary contributions as one of the country’s leading litigation and corporate lawyers.

 Mr. Chesler may be reached by phone at +1‑212‑474‑1243 or by email at firstname.lastname@example.org.